charizardavi/DetectBench/README.md

 # DetectBench
-## A benchmarking tool for object detection models
+A benchmarking tool for object detection models

-### Work in progress: working code and usage instructions coming soon
+A work in progress: working code and usage instructions coming soon

 <!-- # DetectBench
 ## A benchmarking tool for object detection models